 These concepts may seem basic, but when done well and linked together, they will make for a seamless customer experience.
 You’re no longer competing against other companies within your market – you’re competing against every other brand experience.
 In a world where customer experience is stagnant, those who offer the best customer experience in the way customers want it will stand out.
 Focus on the entire experience, building out a baseline of ease and incorporating bits and pieces of excellence throughout the entire customer journey.

 Director of Product Management

-Kate, Director of Product Management at Higher Logic, is experienced in product management, product marketing, content marketing, market research, and proposal coordination.
+Kate, former Director of Product Management at Higher Logic, is experienced in product management, product marketing, content marketing, market research, and proposal coordination.
 She has a proven track record in product positioning and messaging, value propositions, competitive intelligence, sales enablement, and Analyst Relations.
 She is a skilled writer, strategic thinking, extremely organized, and driven to excel.
 Her focus is with B2B software companies in the Washington, DC area.